adamstallard/coinsensus/README.md

 1. Addresses to be removed from the voting white-list
 1. Addresses to receive new tokens

 Members decide near-unanimously who their membership is and who receives tokens each round.
-Token-holders can also be paid semi-regularly with the ether that accumulates in the original smart contract that's taken from voters or from donor deposits.
+Token-holders can also be paid semi-regularly with the ether (or other tokens) that accumulate in the original smart contract that's taken from voters or other fees or from donor deposits.

 Near-consensus is required among those that vote each round, but there's no requirement of quorum.